Frequently asked questions (FAQs)

 7. What compensation may be available under this settlement?

-- The claims period for consumer and Volume Licensee claims has now closed.
+- The claims period for Consumers has now closed.

 - The vouchers for the approved Volume Licensee claims were issued via email on August 23, 2022.
 Volume Licensee Voucher amounts will be redeemable by using the unique and secure link provided in same email.

-- K-12 schools and post-secondary institutions in Canada selected for the preliminary phase of the Education Voucher Program can now submit an Education Voucher Redemption Form for a refund, for having purchased Approved Products for use in Canada, by using the unique and secure link provided by email.
+- K-12 and post-secondary schools in Canada that receive an Education Voucher may submit an Education Voucher Redemption Form for a refund, for having purchased Approved Products for use in Canada, by using the unique and secure link provided by email.

-- K-12 schools in remote and/or underserved, low socio-economic status, with high Indigenous and/or new Canadian enrolment, and post-secondary institutions with under 5,000 FTE students are invited to submit applications until January 31, 2023.
+- October 7, 2022 to January 31, 2023 (Phase 1): K-12 schools that are remote and/or underserved, with high enrollment from low socio-economic status groups, Indigenous and/or new Canadians, and post-secondary institutions with under 5,000 FTE students were prioritized to submit applications for an education voucher.

 There are two (2) categories of compensation available: